uktrade/govuk-onelogin-django/README.md

     See [this document](https://docs.sign-in.service.gov.uk/before-integrating/set-up-your-public-and-private-keys/#set-up-your-public-and-private-keys) detailing how to generate your keys.

+## Configuration
+See [configuration](documentation/configuration.md) document detailing how to override the following:
+- Service logout behaviour of back-channel-logout/ endpoint
+- Override how GOV.UK One Login config is fetched
+- how GOV_UK_ONE_LOGIN_CLIENT_ID is loaded
+- How GOV_UK_ONE_LOGIN_CLIENT_SECRET is loaded

+## Example project
-5. Alternatively see the example_project [README.md](example_project/README.md) for details on how to build and run the example project.
+See the example_project [README.md](example_project/README.md) for details on how to build and run the example project.

 ## Commands to build and test govuk-onelogin-django